Autonomous Underwater Vehicles (AUVs) are robot submarines, which are used to explore the world’s oceans without a pilot or any tether.

 Before launch from the research ship, the AUV’s computers are programmed with instructions of where to go, what to measure and what depths to go to.
 With no link to the mother ship, all communications with the AUV are limited to using acoustics (sound) while the AUV is underwater (this typically has a range of a few kilometres), or satellite communications (such as Iridium) when the AUV is floating on the sea surface.

 The NOC has been developing the Autosub range of AUVs for many years with the first missions taking place in 1997.
-You can read about the history of the development of Autosub.
+Explore our 'Story of Autosub' interactive timeline here.

 Power and propulsion